 - Make encounters more personal.

-- Ascertain that your customer service team has automatic access to all customer data.
+- Using customer support software, ensure that your customer service team has automatic access to all customer data.

 - It is not the goal of automation to eliminate the human aspect from one-on-one encounters.
 It's all about making more time for these and giving your customers a better experience.